MasterScrat/rl-insights/docs/curl.md

 # CURL: Contrastive Unsupervised Representations for Reinforcement Learning

 !!! tldr
-    - CURL improves the sample efficiency when learning from pixels by using contrastive learning, a self-supervised method, as an auxiliary task.
+    - Improves the sample efficiency when learning from pixels by using contrastive learning, a self-supervised method, as an auxiliary task.
-    - The CURL contrastive objective works in a similar way as the SimCLR framework, using simple random cropping as an augmentation method.
+    - The contrastive objective works in a similar way as in SimCLR, using random cropping as an augmentation method.
-    - After 100k interactions, CURL outperforms all other methods on DM Control Suite, and shows strong results on Atari games.
+    - After 100k interactions, outperforms all other methods on DM Control Suite, and shows strong results on Atari.

     **April 2020 - [arXiv](https://arxiv.org/abs/2004.04136) - [Code](https://github.com/MishaLaskin/curl)**

 Learning from pixels
 ---